ffigura/Euler-deconvolution-python/README.md

 	conda install numpy matplotlib

-The program for Euler deconvolution "euler_python.py" and the algorithm "synthetic_euler_python.py" are compatible with both Python 2.7 and 3.7.
+The program for Euler deconvolution "euler_python.py" and "synthetic_euler_python.py" are compatible with both Python 2.7 and 3.7.

 ## Reproducing the results

-The results and figures for the synthetic test are reproducible from the folder `code/synthetic_test/`.
+The results and figures for the synthetic test are reproducible from the folder `code/`.
 Ruuning the code `synthetic_euler_python.py` will allow the reprodution of the results.
-For more information read the file `README.MD` or `README.txt` in the folder `code`.
+For more information read the file `README.MD` or `README.txt` in the folder `code/`.

 ## License